Inedo/inedo-docs/Content/proget/api/sca/projects/get.md

 order: 2
 ---

-*Get Project* is available as an HTTP Request, and will return information on a specified project, and return a [ProjectInfo Object](/docs/proget/api/sca#projectinfo-object) object describing the project.
+*Get Project* is available as an HTTP Request, and will return information on a specified project, and return a [ProjectInfo](/docs/proget/api/sca#projectinfo-object) object describing the project.

 :::(Info) (🚀 Quick Example: Getting a Project with Curl) This example gets a project `myProject`, authenticating with the API key `abc12345`: